pandas-dev/pandas/doc/source/development/contributing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 pandas uses C extensions (mostly written using Cython) to speed up certain
 operations.
-To install pandas from source, you need to compile these C
+To install pandas from the source, you need to compile these C
 extensions, which means you need a C compiler.
 This process depends on which
 platform you're using.